Published Mon 15, 2023

 2) Be open to shifting your beliefs

-3) Adopt a learning mentality
+3) Adopt a learning mindset

 4) See beyond what you believe to be true